Home ยป Recipes ยป Course ยป Weeknight Dinner

 • Onion – Use a medium onion, I prefer white, but you could also use yellow.

 • Garlic – Use whole garlic cloves as you’re just going to smash them, not mince them.
+You could use garlic powder if you don’t have any garlic.

 • Caraway seeds – These add great flavor to slow cooker brat recipes, don’t skip it.

-Ingredients to make bratwurst in crockpot
+Ingredients to make crockpot beer brats

-How to Make Crockpot Beer Brats
+How to Make Slow Cooker Brats

-• Prep aromatics.
+1. Prep aromatics.
 Slice onion slices into half moons and smash garlic.
 Place both into the bottom of the slow cooker.

 Onons in slow cooker for slow cooker beer brats